A Table Full Of Joy

 • *Tri Tip Roasts: Check out my Santa Maria baked tri tip recipe, brown sugar dry rub smoked tri tip recipe, and this tasty marinated tri tip recipe to learn how to cook the perfect tri tip!

-*An internal temperature of 135°F is considered medium rare and provided a tender juicy cooked tri tip.
-Over cooking the tri tip will make it chewy, tough, and dry.
+*An internal temperature of 135ยฐF is considered medium rare and provides a tender, juicy cooked tri-tip.
+Overcooking the tri-tip will make it chewy, tough, and dry.

 Nutrition